These are the best New York-style pizzas in Los Angeles.

 Joe’s Pizza - Multiple Locations

-Joe’s Pizza is arguably the most well-known slice joint in the city.
+Joe’s Pizza is arguably the most well-known New York-imported slice joint in the city.
 While eating a slice at Joe’s, you’ll notice how most customers who walk in greet Joe because they already know each other.
 Those who don’t already know him will still be welcomed with a warm hello in his Italian accent.

 Joe Vitale is from the coastal town of Cinisi, Sicily, right outside of Palermo.
 In 1970s New York, Joe was a baker before he made pizza, which gave him the foundation and expertise to make a classic N.Y.-style pizza dough.
-Since moving to L.A. and opening up Joe’s Pizza in 2008, he has been making all of the dough himself, from the pizza, to the garlic knots, even to the hero rolls.
+Since moving to L.A. and opening up Joe’s Pizza in 2008, he has been making all of the dough himself, from the pizza to the garlic knots, and even the hero rolls.
 The recipe has remained the same since his days making pizza in New York.

-From the white subway tiles to the large mural of the N.Y.C. skyline, Joe’s Pizza is a proper, true to form, old school N.Y.C. corner pizza shop.
-While a Sicilian slice isn’t NY-style, it’s a puffy, airy, thick square pillow that is beloved by New Yorkers, and every slice joint needs its version of one.
+From the white subway tiles to the large mural of the N.Y.C. skyline, Joe’s Pizza is a proper, true-to-form, old school N.Y.C. corner pizza shop.
+While a Sicilian slice isn’t NY-style, it’s a puffy, airy, thick square pillow that is beloved by New Yorkers.
+Essentially, every slice joint needs its version.
 Joe’s does it exactly how you would expect.
-The sauce doesn’t hide behind the cheese; they’re married in a sense where they shine on their own but also sing in harmony.
-That’s what you get at Joe’s.
-No surprises.
-Nothing too fancy.
-Just pizza you can trust.
-Joe’s is synonymous with a slice of pizza in L.A. and has become a SoCal institution in its own right.
+The sauce doesn’t hide behind the cheese; they’re married, in a sense, where they shine on their own but also sing in harmony.

 Original Location in West Hollywood.
-Other locations in Hollywood, Sherman Oaks, Downtown LA, Beverly Hills, Mid-City.
+Other locations in Hollywood, Sherman Oaks, Downtown LA, Beverly Hills, and Mid-City.
 New location opening soon in Studio City.